polyakrecords/appcenter-docs/docs/sdk/crashes/react-native.md

 ```

 > [!NOTE]
-> To use that feature you need to have answered **Processed in JavaScript by user** when executing `react-native link` for the Crash service configuration.
+> To use that feature you need to configure you application properly for the Crash service.
 >
 > This feature is thus dependent on [Processing crashes in JavaScript](#process).